Garee/glasgow-litter/README.md

-# Glasgow Litter 🌟
+# Glasgow Litter 🚯

-A project that explores the relationship between deprivation and litter in Glasgow City.
+A research project that explores the relationships between deprivation and litter in Glasgow City.

 ![Glasgow's Litter](./images/glasgow-litter.png)